inside.ewu.edu

 Pre-requisites: ENTP 388.

-The goal of this seminar is to help students explore examples of music businesses that were successful and not so successful.
-Students will learn to analyze and reflect on the business experiences provided in the class discussion.
+The goal of this seminar is to explore examples of music businesses relevant to music technology that were successful and not so successful.
+Students learn to analyze and reflect on the business experiences provided in the class discussion.
+Current trends in business practices will be addressed.

 MUSC 490.
 MUSIC SENIOR CAPSTONE.
 4 Credits.